 To learn more about how you can help CCHS with training and enrichment for shelter animals, please visit our volunteer page.

 Dog Training Classes

 The Champaign County Humane Society offers two different beginner-level dog training classes (Puppy and Basic Manners).
 Both training classes are open to all dogs, regardless of whether they were adopted from CCHS.

-Dog training classes cost $99 ($10 discount for dogs adopted from CCHS) for a 6-week session (meets once per week).
+Dog training classes cost $120 for a 6-week session (meets once per week).
+There is a $20 discount for dogs adopted from CCHS or another shelter/rescue.
 Classes are held at the Prairieland Feeds pet supply store in Savoy.